 Like realtors and appraisers, we start by using comps and adjustments as outlined above.
 But, we’ve also added a few more steps to make our valuations as accurate as possible so we can give you an offer at fair market value.
 Here are some ways we’ve innovated on the traditional process:

 1. We assess the value of each home several times.

 When a realtor or appraiser assess the value of your home, they’ll typically do it on their own and only once.
 Even if you’re getting a seasoned opinion from someone with local knowledge, they may have never valued a home with your specific floor plan or upgrades.
 Every individual’s valuation is limited by the set of houses they’ve valued in the past or seen on the market.

 At Opendoor, we want to decrease subjectivity in the valuation process.
 To do this, we make sure no home is valued by a single person.
 Instead, homes go through several rounds of valuation by our team of local real estate experts and our proprietary valuation model.
 Each round of valuations acts as a check on the others to ensure quality comps and adjustments.
-Our real estate experts value hundreds of homes per week, so by combining their knowledge with all the data we have on recent sales, we have vast experience valuing all types of homes.
+Our real estate experts value thousands of homes per week, so by combining their knowledge with all the data we have on recent sales, we have vast experience valuing all types of homes.

 2. We fine-tune adjustments by analyzing hundreds of data points per home.